Charles Stewart Mott Department of Public Health Charles Stewart Mott Department of Public Health Charles Stewart Mott Department of Public Health

 Expired

 People in Flint are concerned about elevated cancer rates, particularly multiple myeloma, and possible links to environmental exposures where they live, work, and play.
-For many in the community, a lack of high-quality reporting on cancer rates in the wake of the Flint Water Crisis can be highly distressing, worrisome, and frustrating.
+For many in the community, a lack of high-quality reporting on cancer rates in the wake of the Flint water crisis can be highly distressing, worrisome, and frustrating.

 MPH student Katie Beeman